 ‘Towards a comparative understanding of community-led and collaborative responses to Covid-19 in Kampala, Mogadishu and Nairobi’ focuses on the pandemic’s evolving impacts and wide-ranging local initiatives in the three cities.
 Low-income residents often experienced Covid-19 less as a health crisis and more as a series of devastating socioeconomic, political and violent impacts.
 A range of Covid-19 responses at different scales included national taskforces, philanthropic and private sector initiatives, aid agency initiatives, and grassroots and other civil society interventions.
 They were involved in emergency relief distribution, risk communication, service delivery, livelihoods strengthening and data collection.

 New collaborations emerged between state and non-state groups, from top-down coalitions to bottom-up community solidarity networks.
 Non-state actors – including community health volunteers (CHVs) and private firms, along with youth, women’s, faith-based and refugee-led organisations – were key in assisting marginalised residents, and would benefit from additional government support and recognition.
 Some interventions – such as enhancing health systems, countering police brutality, supporting multi-sectoral upgrading and engaging constructively with informality – may open newfound possibilities of more lasting, equitable change.

-To accompany these working papers, we will be publishing a series of Covid Collective briefing papers, focusing on findings from the three cities individually.
+Accompanying these working papers is a series of Covid Collective briefing papers, focusing on findings from the individual cities:

 Supported by the UK Foreign Commonwealth and Development Office (FCDO), the Covid Collective is based at the Institute of Development Studies (IDS).